sviskontree/CIS-hardening/README.md

 # CIS-hardening
-Scripts for CIS hardening of different platforms
+Scripts for CIS hardening of different platforms, always applies actions when possible.